kgstorm/home-assistant-calorie-tracker/README.md

 ## Auto logging Peloton workouts

 - The Calorie Tracker integration will detect if there is a [Home Assistant Peloton Sensor](https://github.com/edwork/homeassistant-peloton-sensor) profile and allow you to link the Peloton profile to a Calorie Tracker profile.
 Peloton workouts will then be auto logged.
-- If you have other components you would like to log automatically, submit an [issue](https://github.com/kgstorm/home-assistant-calorie-tracker/issues).

 ## Install with HACS